 We can now retrieve data from the database and edit it on the screen.
-However, we have not yet created a way to commit these changes to the database.
+However, we haven't yet created a way to commit these changes to the database.
 For this, we will choose an operation at the application module level.
 The ExecuteWithParams operation belonged to the

 AllTasksVO1 view object.
-But if you collapse all the view objects, you will see that the
+However, if you collapse all of the view objects, you will see that the

-EditTaskServiceDataControl also has an Operations node with operations Commit and Rollback operations, as shown in the following screenshot:
+EditTaskServiceDataControl view object also has an Operations node with the Commit and Rollback operations, as shown in the following screenshot:

-Before you drag these operations onto your page, drop a Panel Border Layout on the bottom facet of the page.
-If you refer back to the sketch of the user interface, you will see that we need some buttons (OK to save data and Cancel to revert to the previous values) on the left-hand side and the Timeline button on the right.
-Because a Panel Border Layout has a number of facets along the edge, this is a good component to ensure this layout.
-However, since it does not offer a way to control orientation, we have another component to arrange the OK and Cancel buttons.
+Before you drag these operations onto your page, drop a Panel Border Layout in the bottom facet of the page.
+If you refer to the sketch of the user interface, you'll see that we need some buttons (OK to save data and Cancel to revert to the previous values) on the left-hand side and the Timeline button on the right-hand side.
+Because a Panel Border Layout has a number of facets along the edge, it is a good component to ensure the layout.
+However, since it does not offer a way to control orientation, we need another component to arrange the OK and Cancel buttons.

-Use the Structure panel for arranging layout containers
+Using the Structure window for arranging layout containers

-When you have multiple containers within one another, drop them onto the structure panel at the lower left of the JDeveloper window.
+When you have multiple containers within one another, drop them onto the Structure panel in the lower-left corner of the JDeveloper window.
 This part of the JDeveloper UI will present layout components in a tree structure, making it much easier to control where you drop components.

-In the structure panel, expand the af:PanelBorderLayout component you just added, and drop a Panel Group Layout on the left facet.
-In the Property Inspector at the lower right in the JDeveloper window, set the Layout property of this Panel Group Layout to horizontal.
+In the Structure window, expand the af:PanelBorderLayout component that you just added and drop a Panel Group Layout on the Start facet.
+In the Property Inspector on the lower-right in the JDeveloper window, set the Layout property of this Panel Group Layout to horizontal.

-Run the page again, checking that your buttons are placed where you expect.
-Then make some changes to the data, and click OK.
+Run the page again, checking that your buttons are placed where you want them to be.
+Then, make some changes to the data and click on OK.
 Use a database tool to verify that your changes are committed to the database, or close the browser and run the application again to verify that your changes are actually stored.